youcan-shop/coding-challenges/Software Engineer - Laravel VueJs/README.md

 ## Brief

 ### Homepage
-- List all items with infinite scroll pagination
+- List all items with infinite scroll pagination using a VueJs Component.

 ### Features with UI
-- As a user, I can register by providing simply an email and a password
+- As a user, I can register by providing simply an email and a password.
 - As a user, I can add items.
-An item is a title, image and description
+An item is a title, image and description.

 ### Features commandline
-- I should be able to add a new user from the command line
+- I should be able to add a new user from the command line.
-- I should be able to change a user password from the command line
+- I should be able to change a user password from the command line.
-- I should be able to seed fake data (10000 items / 100 users) from the command line
+- I should be able to seed fake data (10000 items / 100 users) from the command line.

 ## Evaluation criteria 🚨
-- Respect of software engineering principles : DRY, KISS, SOLID
+- Respect of software engineering principles : DRY, KISS, YAGNI, SOLID
 - Code readability and coding style (PSR)
 - Clean commit history in git making code review easy, push progressively instead of pushing the whole project in a single commit
 - Quality of documentation (The readme should be short and concise, like open source projects readme)

-## Advices and recommendations
+## Instructions
 - Put more focus on code quality and less on speed.
 - Don't hack something quickly, take your time and craft something clean.
-- Write a readable and maintainable code
+- Write a readable and maintainable code.

 ## Questions?